awf/Coconut/doc/DPS.md

 We didn't invent DPS, we just used it for F#.
 It is a technique with a long history.
 From an Aaron Turon blog post: In a 1998 paper, Yasuhiko Minamide studied an idea that has come to be known as "destination-passing style".
 There, a common special case of continuation-passing was noticed, where the continuation's only job was to allocated a cons cell.
 It was also common in the early windows APIs to have a call `foo_size` which would report the buffer size needed for `foo`.

+### Limitations, future work

+In the paper linked above, we didn't talk about F#, but a simpler language F~ (pronounced "F smooth").
+That was so we could prove that `foo_size` would compile to an O(1) operation.
+However, this isn't necessary in general.
+Even if the function is complicatedly recursive (e.g. an array of Ackerman size), we can indeed compute the size first, and then fill the array.
+It may cost twice as much, but look at the alternatives: build a list or tree, then convert to an array?
+In some cases that will be the better way to go, in some cases the 2x cost of precomputing the size will be better.

+Also, as written F~ doesn't allow for _any_ heap allocation, so you can't create a linked list.
+This is easily overcome by adding a `new` operator to the language which makes explicit when heap allocation occurs.
+This can be paired with manual memory management, smart pointers, or full GC, just as C++ programmers choose today.
+The point is that the numerical parts of the program can be fast, while the remainder is no slower than today.